philterd/philter/docs/docs/redaction/custom_lists.md

 ## Programmatic Management via API

-For developers and organizations with dynamic data protection needs, Philterd Data Services provides a set of API endpoints for managing custom lists.
+For developers and organizations with dynamic data protection needs, Philter provides a set of API endpoints for managing custom lists.
 This enables you to automate the synchronization of your internal "ignore" or "redact" lists with the Philterd platform, among other use-cases.

 *   **List Retrieval**: Programmatically fetch the names of all your custom lists.
 *   **Item Management**: Retrieve, add, or update the specific items within any list.